cloudkoonly/kanboard-roadmap/README.md

 2. Create your feature branch
 3. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📅 Changelog

 See [CHANGELOG.md](CHANGELOG.md) for all notable changes.

 ## 🎯 Roadmap

-View our public roadmap at `http://your-kanboard-url/roadmap` to see what features we're planning.
+View our public roadmap at `https://roadmap.cloudkoonly.com/roadmap/` to see what features we're planning.

 ## 💬 Support